-Your daughter is living in a world where access to technology as an aid to learning is becoming more and more important, as is digital competency in the world beyond school, for which we want to prepare them as fully as possible.
-Appropriate, and safe, use of technology will allow the girls to get the most from an already rich curriculum.
+We are living in a world where access to technology as an aid to learning is becoming more and more important, as is digital competency in the world beyond school, for which we want to prepare our students as fully as possible.
+Appropriate, and safe, use of technology will allow students to get the most from an already rich curriculum.
 In recent years there has been a huge increase in the quality and availability of electronic educational resources, and we use these extensively at King’s.
-From subject-specific packages like Linguascope (MFL), Digital Theatre (Drama) and ArcGIS (a Geography package) through to the increasing amount of material shared online by our teaching staff, these resources enhance every girl’s learning.
+From subject-specific packages like Linguascope (MFL), Digital Theatre (Drama) and ArcGIS (a Geography package) through to the increasing amount of material shared online by our teaching staff, these resources enhance every student's learning.

-For many learning activities girls relate to - and enjoy - using contemporary technology both at home and at school.
+For many learning activities students relate to - and enjoy - using contemporary technology both at home and at school.
 However, they also need guidance and support to use this technology constructively and safely, and to make considered choices.
-We believe that the benefits of accessing enhanced technology for our girls are powerful, but equally important is the time we invest to educate the girls on becoming digitally literate and digitally safe throughout their time at King’s.
+We believe that the benefits of accessing enhanced technology for our students are powerful, but equally important is the time we invest to educate our students on becoming digitally literate and digitally safe throughout their time at King’s.

 To read more about “Blended Learning” and what is being done across all departments, please see the attached document below entitled “BYOD and Blended Learning Brochure” or click on the link below.

 What is a suitable device?

 The aim of the BYOD programme must be a Windows device from September 2023, our approach continues to be one that is as inclusive as possible and to support a wide range of devices so that individual preferences can be accommodated.
 The criteria we would expect a device to fulfil in order for it to be successful as a BYOD device within our school can be found enclosed in the attached documents below, which give an extended explanation of the individual criteria in the specification (“Bring Your Own Device Specification” and “Bring Your Own Device Specification – explained").

 Option to purchase through our recommended supplier